krishnakadiyala/NPAcourse/labs/Lab_22_1_requests_eAPI.md

 >>>
 ```

-Saving everything under `result` as it's own variable streamlines accessing data if you need to extract multiple key-value pairs.
+Saving everything under `result` as its own variable streamlines accessing data if you need to extract multiple key-value pairs.

 ##### Step 13